chrislattman/blogging-project/docs/git/index.md

 ## First time usage

-Run these commands the very first time you use `git`:
+Run these commands the very first time you use Git:

 ```
 git config --global user.email "your email address"